wgnhs/gems/README.md

 __[GeMS Attributes and Metadata](https://github.com/wgnhs/gems/blob/master/MetadataSummaryforGeMSFields_2020-06-05.pdf):__ Summarizes how the attributes in GeMS are described in the metadata after using the USGS GeMS Toolbox script called "FGDC CSDGM2 Metadata".

-### Conference Presentations:

-__DMT2019-Moving-Maps-to-GeMS:__ [Slides](https://github.com/wgnhs/gems/blob/master/DMT2019-Moving-Maps-to-GeMS.pdf) and the [script](https://github.com/wgnhs/gems/blob/master/DMT2019-moving-maps-to-gems-script.pdf) from a presentation at the Digital Mapping Techniques meeting, May 2019, Butte, Montana.
-An almost identical presentation was given at the NGGDPP workshop in Golden, CO in September of 2019.

-__DMT2020: Moving Maps to GeMS, part2:__ [Slides](https://github.com/wgnhs/gems/blob/master/DMT2020-Moving-Maps-to-GeMS-Part2.pdf) and [script](https://github.com/wgnhs/gems/blob/master/DMT2020-Script-Moving-Maps-to-GeMS-Part2.pdf) from a presentation at the Digital Mapping Techniques web conference, June 2020.

 ### Specialty tools: